velo-by-wix/twilio-challenge/docs/PUT_TOGETHER.md

 **:white_check_mark: Step-by-Step Instructions**

 1. Now that you have your working Trivia REST call, you can use that as your body of your Twilio text message.
-Call the _getTrivia_ function in your _sendTextMessage_ function.
+Call the _getTrivia_ function in your _sendTextMessage_ function BEFORE the Twilio Message Create function.
 Remember that this is promised so you will need to await it.
 ```JavaScript
 let trivia = await getTrivia();